 This room takes 20 people for a sit down dinner or 32 people for a buffet or drinks reception.

-There are two air conditioned Arena Foyers situated in the basement level: the East Arena Foyer and West Arena Foyer.
-Each holds 100 for a sit-down reception or 180 for a standing reception.
+There are two air conditioned Arena Foyers situated in the basement level: the Berry Bros. & Rudd No.3 Bar and West Arena Foyer, each with a capacity of 160.

 Prince of Wales Room

 Situated on the Grand Tier level just along from the Henry Cole Room, the newly refurbished Prince of Wales Room takes 30 people for a sit-down dinner or 40 for a buffet or reception.